Table of Contents

 It’s no secret, friend.
 I love math talks!
-In fact, I’ve already written other blog posts with info and tips to help you get started, but today I’m going to talk more about the benefits of doing math talks with kids.
+In fact, I’ve already written other blog posts with info and tips to help you get started, but today I’m going to talk more about the benefits of doing math talks with young children.

-At the end of this post, you will find an opportunity to grab a freebie and tips to help you get started today!
+At the end of this post, you will find an opportunity to grab a sample of a great resource for small groups, and tips to help you start amazing math discussions today.

 Math talks, sometimes referred to as number talks, are (what I believe to be) the number one strategy to help kids become independent thinkers and confident in their math skills.